IBE160/SG-KI-kveldstid/proposal.md

-Case -- Ai Cv & Job Application Assistant (student‑focused, Aligned To Brief) -- En

-**\## Case Title**

-AI CV & Job Application Assistant (Student‑Focused)

-**\## Background**

-Students often apply to internships and entry‑level roles with generic applications that fail ATS filters and do not explicitly address must‑have requirements.
-A practical assistant should help them tailor content, surface missing qualifications, and demonstrate how AI is used in modern recruiting workflows.

-**\## Purpose**

-Build a web application that takes a student's CV and a specific job ad and produces:

-\- a tailored cover letter in the requested tone/language,

-\- CV improvement suggestions,

-\- a clear gap analysis (missing and partially matched qualifications), and

-\- simple ATS optimization guidance.

-**\## Target Users**

-Primary: Students and recent graduates (internships and entry‑level jobs) Secondary: Other job seekers and career advisors (nice‑to‑have support)

-**\## Core Functionality**

-**\### Must Have (MVP)**

-**\#### Input & Parsing**

-\- Upload CV (PDF/DOCX/TXT) → extract sections, bullets, dates, skills into JSON

-\- Paste job ad → extract role, must‑have/nice‑to‑have,
-responsibilities, keywords

-\- Manual keywords (optional input): user‑provided terms to emphasize

-\- Previous applications (optional input): short text samples to reuse preferred arguments/style

-\- Tone/style & language selector (EN/NO)

-**\#### Analysis**

-\- Semantic matching (embeddings) of requirements ↔ CV content

-\- Gap analysis (match / partial / missing); evidence pointers back to CV lines

-\- Simple ATS checks (keyword coverage, formatting hints, action verbs, quantification)

-**\#### Generation**

-\- Tailored cover letter (low‑temperature, no‑fabrication)

-\- CV bullet rewrites (STAR, action verbs, numbers)

-**\#### Output**

-\- Letter draft + CV suggestions + gap table + ATS tips

-\- Export to DOCX/PDF/MD

-**\### Nice to Have (Optional Extensions)**

-\- Recruiter Panel (multi‑agent) for explainable sub‑scores (Hiring
-Manager, Recruiter, Specialist, Culture)

-\- Interview Question Generator driven by panel concerns and must‑have gaps

-\- Bias Auditor that flags gendered/age‑coded/ableist/cultural phrasing and proposes neutral alternatives

-\- Tone mimicking from 2--3 sample texts; ATS simulator with traffic lights; multi‑ad comparison

-**\## Data Requirements**

-\- User (optional in MVP): name, email, language/tone, consents

-\- CV: raw text, sections, bullets, extracted skills/entities, evidence IDs

-\- Job Ad: role, company/location, must‑have/nice‑to‑have,
-responsibilities, keywords

-\- Manual Keywords (optional): list of user‑entered terms to prioritize

-\- Previous Applications (optional): short snippets for style/argument reuse

-\- Match Reports: similarity scores, gap list, ATS score, evidence mapping

-\- Generated Artifacts: letter drafts, rewritten bullets, export metadata

-**\## Decision Points**

-\- Degree of rewriting vs. suggestions only

-\- Output formats (DOCX/MD/PDF) and template styles

-\- Language/style level (formal, enthusiastic, concise; EN/NO)

-**\## Technical Constraints**

-\- Security/Authentication: If any data is stored, it must be encrypted;
-access behind login

-\- Privacy: MVP runs locally with no persistence; if storage is enabled, add auto‑deletion and explicit consent

-\- Deterministic generation for letters/rewrites; claim‑to‑evidence
-validation to prevent fabrication

-\- Accessible, responsive UI; BMAD workflow (plan → develop → QA →
-flatten)

-**\## Success Criteria**

-\- Coverage ≥ 80% of must‑have requirements addressed in the letter

-\- Precision ≥ 95% of claims traceable to CV evidence

-\- ATS +15 pp vs. non‑tailored baseline

-\- Time‑to‑result ≤ 5 minutes for the full flow (upload → analyze →
-generate → export)

-**\## User Stories**

-\- As a student, I upload my CV and paste a job ad to receive a tailored cover letter that addresses must‑have requirements.

-\- As a student, I want a gap table that shows what I meet, partially meet, or miss, so I can adjust my CV accordingly.

-\- As a student, I want suggestions that rewrite my CV bullets using action verbs and numbers, so my CV becomes more ATS‑friendly.

-\- (Optional) As a student, I want panel‑based feedback, interview questions, and a bias check to prepare better and avoid exclusionary language.
+AI CV & Job Application Assistant (Student-Focused)

+Background

+Students often apply to internships and entry-level roles using generic CVs and cover letters that fail to pass Applicant Tracking Systems (ATS) and do not address key job requirements.
+This project demonstrates how AI can help students tailor their applications, identify missing qualifications, and understand how AI is used in modern recruiting workflows.

+Purpose

+Create a web-based AI assistant that takes a student’s CV and a specific job ad as input and produces:
+- A tailored cover letter in a professional tone
+- CV improvement suggestions and bullet rewrites
+- A gap analysis highlighting missing or partial matches
+- ATS optimization tips (keywords, structure, and metrics)

+Target Users

+- Primary: Students and recent graduates applying for internships or entry-level positions
+- Secondary: Career advisors and general job seekers (optional extensions)

+Core Functionality

+**Must Have (MVP)**
+- Upload CV (PDF/DOCX/TXT) → Extract structured text and skills using Unstructured.io or PyMuPDF
+- Paste job ad → Extract must-have/nice-to-have requirements and keywords
+- Semantic matching between CV and job ad using OpenAI text-embedding-3-small
+- Generate tailored cover letter and CV bullet rewrites via GPT-4-turbo (low temperature, no fabrication)
+- Display a gap table (match / partial / missing) with evidence pointers
+- Provide simple ATS optimization feedback (keyword density, formatting, action verbs)
+- Export results to Markdown (DOCX/PDF as stretch goals)

+**Nice to Have (Optional Extensions)**
+- Multi-agent recruiter panel for explainable subscores
+- Interview question generator based on must-have gaps
+- Bias auditor to flag gendered or exclusionary phrasing
+- Tone mimicry from sample texts and ATS simulator

+Technical Architecture

+- Frontend: React with Tailwind CSS (responsive and accessible UI)
+- Backend: Python FastAPI serving REST endpoints for parsing, analysis, and generation
+- AI Components: OpenAI API for embeddings and text generation
+- Document Parsing: Unstructured.io or PyMuPDF for PDF, python-docx for DOCX, plain text as baseline
+- Export: python-docx (DOCX), reportlab/weasyprint (PDF), Markdown for MVP
+- Database: Stateless for MVP (no persistence).
+If extended, use SQLite or PostgreSQL with schema for User, CV, JobAd, Analysis, and GeneratedContent

+Data Requirements

+- User: name, email, preferences, consent
+- CV: raw text, sections, extracted skills
+- Job Ad: role, company, requirements, keywords
+- Analysis: match scores, gap list, ATS score
+- Generated Content: cover letter, rewritten bullets, export type

+Claim-to-Evidence Validation

+All generated claims must be supported by CV evidence through:
+- Step 1: Regex and keyword matching
+- Step 2: Embedding-based semantic similarity verification

+ATS Optimization Methodology

+- Keyword density between job ad and CV
+- Action verb presence (achieved, implemented, designed)
+- Quantification rate (numbers, metrics, results)
+- Section structure (Education, Experience, Skills)
+- File format and layout compatibility

+Timeline & Milestones (6 Weeks)

+- Week 1: Project setup, document parsing prototype, basic UI
+- Week 2: CV/job ad extraction and structured data model
+- Week 3: Semantic matching and gap analysis implementation
+- Week 4: Cover letter generation and claim validation
+- Week 5: ATS optimization module, export functionality, testing
+- Week 6: Integration testing, UI refinement, documentation, demo

+Risk Assessment & Mitigation

+- Scope Creep: Focus strictly on MVP, postpone optional features
+- Parsing Complexity: Start with text-only CVs, add PDF/DOCX later
+- AI Inaccuracy: Use dual validation (regex + embeddings)
+- Time Constraints: Iterative weekly milestones with review points

+Out of Scope

+- Visual CV design or templates
+- LinkedIn integration or profile generation
+- Salary negotiation or job-matching tools
+- Persistent cloud data storage (MVP is local and stateless)
+- Multi-language support (English only in MVP)

+User Stories

+1. As a student, I can upload my CV and a job ad to receive a tailored cover letter.
+   - Acceptance: The cover letter includes ≥80% of must-have requirements.
+2. As a student, I can view a gap table showing matched, partial, and missing requirements.
+   - Acceptance: Gaps are correctly categorized and evidence-linked.
+3. As a student, I can receive rewritten CV bullet suggestions that improve ATS readability.
+   - Acceptance: Each rewrite uses action verbs and quantifiable results.
+4. As a student, I can export the generated content for use in real applications.
+   - Acceptance: Output is downloadable and correctly formatted (Markdown baseline).

+Success Criteria

+- ≥80% of must-have requirements addressed in generated letter
+- ≥95% of claims verifiable through CV evidence
+- ≥15pp ATS improvement over baseline CV
+- ≤5 minutes end-to-end generation time

+Conclusion

+This improved project proposal provides a technically grounded, feasible, and student-focused AI application.
+By combining precise NLP parsing, semantic analysis, and validated text generation, the assistant empowers students to craft stronger, evidence-based job applications while learning how AI enhances modern recruitment processes.